michaelfswann/hangboard-timer/readme.md

 ## Info

-Timer for hang boarding and building finger strength.
+Timer for hang boarding and building finger strength for climbing.

 Enter desired number of seconds to prepare, hang and rest between sets and the number of sets and see a visual timer.